msillano/tuyaDAEMON/tuyaDAEMON/README.md

     - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron starting from a _DB of tuya device definitions_.

 2) To reduce the workload in the production environment:
-      - `filters` can reduce the info and the DB writing charge (you can also disable/delete the DB node).
+      - `filters xxx` node reduce the info and the DB writing charge (you can also disable/delete the DB nodes if you don't need it).
-      - sice 2.2.0: general _filtering_ feature, on device/dp basis, user defined in _alldevices_.
+      - sice 2.2.0: added a general _filtering_ feature, on device/dp basis, user defined in _alldevices_ (see [alldevice wiki](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices#output-control))

 4) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can found specific instructions.